system76/docs/_articles/fix-raw-image-previews.md

 ## Install RawTherapee

 RawTherapee can handle a large array of raw image formats.
-We will be using RawTherapee's ability export raw images into pngs for this howto.
+We can use RawTherapee's ability to convert raw images into pngs to create thumbnails for other programs.

 ```
 sudo apt install rawtherapee